deep-diver/ai-paper-reviewer/content/paper-reviews/2410.16256/index.md

 > </details>

-> The table presents the ablation study results on different proportions of reward data used for training CompassJudger-1, evaluating performance across RewardBench, JudgerBench, and their average.
+> Table 1 details the composition of the CompassJudger-1 training dataset, specifying the source, format, size, and language of each dataset.

 {{< table-caption >}}